-You can browse through TrustedHousesitter’s job opportunities for free, but ultimately you’ll need to become a paid member to apply.
+You can browse through TrustedHousesitter’s job opportunities for free, but ultimately you’ll need to become a paid member to apply for sits.
 Memberships start at $129 but should pay for themselves after a night or two of free accommodation at your first gig.

 Things start to get real after you’ve signed up for a house sitting website.

-It’s now time to get laser-focused in your search for house and pet sitting jobs, as there’s always plenty of competition for the long-term gigs.
-Some of these listings will have dozens of applicants, so you’d better learn how to set yourself apart from the rest of the pack if you want to land the best jobs.
+It’s now time to get laser-focused in your search for home and pet sitting jobs, as there’s always plenty of competition for the more extended gigs.
+Some of these listings will have dozens of applicants, so you’d better learn how to set yourself apart with a stellar application if you want to land the best sitting jobs.

 Here are the first two things you can do to start getting a leg up on the competition:

 Put together a rock-solid resume.
-Many potential hosts will want to see your past work experience and long-term sitting gigs before they let you live in their home and care for their beloved pets.
+Many potential hosts will want to see your past work experience and long-term sitting gigs before they let you live in their home and take care of their beloved pets.

 Reach out to friends, family, landlords, and past sitters for references.
-Potential house sitting hosts are far more likely to trust you if others gush about how incredible you are.
+Potential house sitting hosts are far more likely to let you live in their homes if others gush about how incredible you are.

 TrustedHousesitters has a handy feature that allows you to send out reference requests via email to your connections.
 Take advantage of this feature!
 Give your references a heads-up, send out as many requests as you can, and watch the 5-star reviews start rolling in.